webpack/webpack.js.org/src/content/guides/installation.md

 npm install --save-dev webpack@<version>
 ```

+T> Whether to use `--save-dev` or not depends on your use cases.
+Say you're using webpack only for bundling, then it's suggested that you install it with `--save-dev` option since you're not going to include webpack in your production build.
+Otherwise you can ignore `--save-dev`.

 If you're using webpack v4 or later, you'll also need to install the [CLI](/api/cli/).

 ``` bash